EzraArya/brew-chatbot/ios/README.md

 ### Explicit Dependency Injection
 `ChatViewModel` always receives a `ChatService` via `init` — no hidden defaults.
 This makes dependencies visible and easy to mock in tests.

+### Server-Driven Generative UI
+Instead of hardcoding every possible UI state, we use Gemini Function Calling.
+The Go backend streams down structured JSON inside a `[tool_name]` wrapper.
+The iOS app intercepts this in the networking layer, decodes it into a type-safe Swift struct using `WidgetFactory`, and `WidgetRenderer` draws a beautiful native SwiftUI card.
+This allows the AI to dynamically spawn interactive widgets directly in the chat!